-We are currently holding rehearsals every 2nd Tuesday via Zoom.
-We are in the midst of planning for the upcoming months.
-Stay tuned!!
-For more information, or to find out how to visit our next Zoom meeting, email us at firstname.lastname@example.org.
+We are currently holding rehearsals every Tuesday at Ready, Set, Learn preschool at 133 Dalton Avenue in Pittsfield, Mass.
+For more information, or to find out how to visit our next rehearsal, email us at firstname.lastname@example.org.

 We, the members of the Berkshire Hills Chorus, lift our voices to express our solidarity with those working to rectify the damages to Black lives and the lives of people of color caused by systemic racial inequalities.
 We acknowledge and regret that, although our craft of barbershop harmony is rooted in African American culture, Sweet Adelines chapters in decades past actively excluded Black women.
 In addition, scant attention was devoted to assessing the repertoire, with an eye toward rejecting any songs containing racist lyrics or tainted by racist histories.